bobdata/JeffBothePhotoPhinish/README.md

 https://github.com/jmbothe/photo-phinish

 this is a clone

-im just learning github
-there may be errors here
+Im just learning github and so there may be errors here

-advise to go to Jim Bother repo
+Advise to go to orignal Jim Bother repo

 #### A learning project focused on leveling-up with:
 * Building practical websites for business clients.